Jill-Michele Meleán

-Jill-Michele Meleán (born June 29, 1979) is an American actress and stand-up comedian.
+Jill-Michele Meleán is an American actress and stand-up comedian.
 She was a cast member of the sketch comedy series MADtv from 2002 to 2003.

 Career

 Meleán (aka "Jilly") is a national touring headlining comedienne.
 After meeting Carlos Alazraqui on Reno 911! (she played his sister on the show), they toured together for years as standup comics.
-They also wrote and produced Witness Infection, a feature film that premiered at a film festival in 2020.
+They also wrote and produced Witness Infection, a comedy/horror feature film on Amazon Prime.

 MADtv

 Meleán joined the cast of MADtv in 2002 as a featured performer in its seventh season.
-She was the second Hispanic cast member to join the show (after Cuban-born Nelson Ascencio in 1999) and the first Latin female.
-Her first skit, a parody of Britney Spears' "Not a Girl" video, quickly gained her fans and notoriety, and she was promoted to repertory status for the following season.
-She also impersonated Kelly Osbourne, Jenna Bush, Asia Argento, Jennifer Lopez and Drew Barrymore, and replaced Kathryn Fiore's character in the Kappa Kappa Kappa Sorority sisters sketch.
+She was the third Hispanic cast member to join the show (after Cuban-born Nelson Ascencio in 1999 and Chilean-American cast member Pablo Francisco in 1997) and the first Latin female.
+She impersonated Britney Spears and Drew Barrymore, and replaced Kathryn Fiore's character in the Kappa Kappa Kappa Sorority sisters sketch.